pocketbase/benchmarks/README.md

     executed by default with the request (for first page results this could drastically drop the query execution from ~3.5s to ~9ms).
     Creating appropriate indexes can also help speeding up the execution.

-- To prevent unnecessary `JOIN` statements we can implement internally a special condition that will treat single `relation` field statements like `rel.id = @request.auth.id` the same as `rel = @request.auth.id`.
+- ~To prevent unnecessary `JOIN` statements we can implement internally a special condition that will treat single `relation` field statements like `rel.id = @request.auth.id` the same as `rel = @request.auth.id`.~
+    _Done._

 - The existing json column normalizations (eg. `CASE WHEN json_valid ...`) have some impact on the performance (~10%) and can be further optimized by removing them entirely and ensuring that the field values are always stored in the correct format before create/update persistence (either on app level or triggers).

-- The CGO driver for some queries in _large datasets_ can be ~1.5x-4x times faster.
+- The CGO `mattn/go-sqlite3` driver for some `SELECT` queries in _large datasets_ can be ~1.5x-4x times faster.
-  Building with `CGO_ENABLED=1` is the easiest way to boost the query performance without changing your db structure or hardware but keep in mind that it complicates the cross-compilation.
+  _Building with a CGO driver is the easiest way to boost the query performance without changing your db structure or hardware but keep in mind that it complicates cross-compilation._

 ## About the benchmarks